Lecturer Pool - Department of English - College of Letters & Science

 The Department of English at the University of California, Berkeley invites applications for a pool of outstanding temporary instructors to teach Reading and Composition courses, lower and upper division courses, and/or sections of lower and upper division courses, should openings arise.
 Screening of applicants is ongoing and will continue as needed.

 The pool will remain in place for one calendar year; those interested in remaining in the pool beyond that time must reapply.
 Appointments are non-tenure, renewable, and typically part-time and can range from 33 percent to 100 percent, depending on the number of courses taught.
 Typically, the Department reviews applications for fall teaching in May, and applications for spring teaching in November and for the summer in March (if applicable).
-The final date for applicants will be April 3, 2020.
 The number of positions varies from semester to semester, and appointments may be renewable based on need, funding, and performance.